Skip to main content

 Other Routes

-You first need to apply to become an approved driving instructor.
+Your first step is to check if you can apply to become an approved driving instructor.

-You can find training providers on the Approved Driving Instructor Register Guide.
+The next stage is to find a training provider on the Approved Driving Instructor (ADI) register.

 You'll need to pass the approved driving instructor part 1 and part 2 exams.
-You'll then get a licence to give instruction and legally charge for lessons.
+If successful, you can get a 6-month licence that allows you to train learner drivers and legally charge for lessons.

-You must also pass the part 3 exam to get onto the register of approved driving instructors.
+You must then pass the part 3 exam to fully qualify as an instructor and get onto the ADI register.

 More Information